tjlynch15/week4/README.md

 Open the `bank_accounts.py` file.

-Your job is to make the code run without any errors.
+Your job is to make the code run as is, without any errors, and **without changing the code**.
+(However, you *are* allowed to add *additional files* into the same folder).

 If you're successful, you should see the following when you run the program:

 ```
 Here are the final balances: